 Immediately after data collection in each country, a number of short, pre-electoral analyses aimed at the general public have been published on the CISE website.
 These have been later collected in a 210-page, freely available instant e-book featuring scholars from ICCP partner institutions in five different countries.

-The data have then been analyzed in depth by multiple country teams involving top scholars from several countries, resulting in ten scientific articles that will be collected in a special issue of West European Politics titled Conflict Mobilization or Problem-solving?
-Issue Competition in Western Europe and expected in 2019.
+The data have then been analyzed in depth by multiple country teams involving top scholars from several countries, resulting in ten scientific articles collected in a special issue of West European Politics titled Conflict Mobilization or Problem-solving?
+Issue Competition in Western Europe .

 The big picture